 Banking Reality: Where Most Rejections Happen

-Many founders assume proof of address is only needed during company formation.
+Many founders think proof of address is only required during company formation.

-👉 For non-resident UK companies, banking is where proof of address is tested most strictly.
+For non-resident UK companies, proof of address is tested most strictly in banking.

 India